-Drought Plan 2022: Consultation
+Drought Plan 2022

-Some details have been redacted (excluded) from these documents on security droughts, please find a statement below regarding this:
+Some details have been redacted (excluded) from these documents on security droughts.
+Please find a statement below regarding this:

 In order to maintain the security of the water we supply to our customers and in compliance with national security requirements as described in the Water Industry Act 1991 section s.37(B), some minor details have been removed (or "redacted") from the draft Drought Plan documents that we have published.
 The information we have redacted is mainly about site names (these are shown in our public consultation documents as site codes rather than site names), and we have also redacted a high-resolution map from the HRA document.
 Full details of these sites and maps are provided in the unredacted documents we share with our regulators, so that they receive all the information necessary for a detailed technical assessment of our plan.
 Because we want our customers to have the most complete information possible on our drought plan, we have tried to redact the minimum information necessary from the documents we have made available to the public.
 If, however, you find that this makes the plan difficult to understand, please do not hesitate to contact us and we will be happy to discuss the best way to resolve any questions you may have.